What are we doing about climate change?

 - Feedback from the youth summit

 The amended Climate Emergency Strategy has been overhauled to reflect the feedback.
 This includes improved language to reflect the urgency of the situation, but also the strategy now sets out not just what we will do, but also what the community and local businesses can do and how we can support them.

 A detailed action plan setting out what we will deliver, with clear reporting and evaluation, has also been published.
 In addition, analysis and data on borough-wide carbon emissions has also been included, along with stronger actions on using our influence to lobby for more support and action on climate change.

-The Green Homes Grant is a scheme for homeowners and landlords in England to support the installation of energy efficient and low-carbon heating improvements to their homes.
-This could help save up to £600 a year on energy bills and make homes warmer and more comfortable for the people living in them.
+The Green Homes Grant was a scheme run for homeowners and landlords in England to support the installation of energy efficient and low-carbon heating improvements to their homes.

 Solar Together London is an innovative group-buying programme that enables Londoners to install solar panels on their homes at an affordable price.
 You are helped through the process and informed at every stage.
 If you already have solar panels installed, you can still benefit from the scheme by registering to have battery storage added to your existing solar panels.

 This scheme supports the borough's commitment to working towards becoming carbon neutral by 2030.
 Find out more about the Solar Together scheme in Richmond.

 As part of our commitment to taking positive climate action we are delivering a weeklong programme of practical activities, talks, and educational events during Richmond Climate Week.

 Our aim is that Richmond Climate Week will help our residents, businesses and communities learn about climate change, understand what can be done to help prevent it and to inspire everyone to take action.
 Find out more about Richmond Climate Week.